Flash-0P/flash-backitems/README.md

 4. `exports["flash-backitems"]:isCarryingObject()` - Returns true if the player is carrying an any item

-5. `exports["Renewed-Weaponscarry"]:makeObjectBusy(item, toggle)` - This acts as if the particular item was removed or used by the player, this is useful for items that can be used multiple times such as a fishing rod, this would allow the player to when they start using the rod for it to be removed on the back untill they are done using it
+5. `exports["flash-backitems"]:makeObjectBusy(item, toggle)` - This acts as if the particular item was removed or used by the player, this is useful for items that can be used multiple times such as a fishing rod, this would allow the player to when they start using the rod for it to be removed on the back untill they are done using it

 6. `exports["flash-backitems"]:carryProp(item)` - Acts as if the player was given x item to carry, this DOES NOT work with weapons on back ONLY CARRYABLE items